-- Storms are expected to become more frequent and more severe - Increases in winter and spring precipitation - Less precipitation as snow and more as rain - Less winter ice on lakes - Extended growing season (earlier spring/later fall) - More flooding events with risks of erosion - Increases in frequency and length of severe heat events (heat waves) - Increased risk of drought, particularly in summer
+- Increases in winter and spring precipitation - Less precipitation as snow and more as rain - Less winter ice on lakes - Extended growing season (earlier spring/later fall) - More flooding events with risks of erosion - Increases in frequency and length of severe heat events (heat waves) - Increased risk of drought, particularly in summer predicting more intense rain events in the fall and winter along with more intense droughts in the summer months.

 It is important to note that increased flooding and more intense drought are not mutually exclusive nor contradictory.
-In the Great Lakes region, scientists are predicting more intense rain events in the fall and winter along with more intense droughts in the summer months.
+In the Great Lakes region, scientists are predicting more intense rain events in the fall and winter